AppealDesk vs Ownwell: Which Is Right for You?

 Success Rates & Track Record

-According to Ownwell's website, 85%+ of their customers see a reduction, with an average savings of $1,148 per year.
+According to Ownwell's 2026 homepage, 88% of their customers see a reduction on at least one appeal, with an average annual savings of $774 across customers who saved on at least one property.
 These are strong numbers for a full-service model.
 AppealDesk's success rates vary by county because local assessment accuracy varies.
 In Cook County, IL, where assessments are notoriously inaccurate, 62% of appeals succeed.
 In Hays County, TX, 98.68% of protests result in reductions.
 The national average success rate for property tax appeals is 40-60%, so both services outperform homeowners who skip the appeal entirely.
-The key insight: success rates depend far more on your county's assessment practices than on which service you use.
+The key insight: success rates depend far more on your county's assessment practices than on which service you choose.

 Who Should Choose Ownwell Instead

-Choose Ownwell if you want absolutely zero involvement in the appeal process.
-If you'd rather pay a percentage than spend 15 minutes filing, Ownwell eliminates all effort on your part.
-They're particularly strong for homeowners with high-value properties in their 9 service states where the percentage fee is still a good deal relative to the time saved.
-If your expected savings are small (under $200/year), Ownwell's contingency model also has the advantage — you pay nothing if they don't save you money, whereas AppealDesk's $49 is paid upfront before you know the outcome.
+Choose Ownwell if you want absolutely zero involvement in the appeal process and you live in one of their 7 service states.
+If you would rather pay 25% than spend 15 minutes filing, Ownwell eliminates all effort on your part.
+They are particularly strong for homeowners with high-value properties in California, New York, or Texas where the percentage fee is still a reasonable trade for the time saved and where statutory protections eliminate the risk of an upward reassessment.
+If your expected savings are small (under $200/year), Ownwell's contingency model also has the advantage, you pay nothing if they do not save you money, whereas AppealDesk's $49 is paid upfront after a free overassessment estimate.

 Check Your Property Now